On the page after the acknowledgements you find this:

 It is a story, but it’s a very, very wise story.
 I heard Victor talk at a workshop and he mentioned that everyone had been wanting him to make an instructional book.
 That was the last thing he wanted to do because it would come across as “you have to do it this way”.
 Instead, he chose to put his ideas and wisdom (he’s been playing since he was two) into a fictional story so that he wouldn’t have to defend anything that he said, no matter how crazy.
 Because, well, it is just a story.

-No, it’s not the best plot or writing ever, but it’s by far the best and most enlightening book I’ve read.
+No, it’s not the best plot or writing ever, but it’s a fun journey for any musician to open themselves up to.